|Riding Level||Advanced - Expert|

 Turn Initiation and Carving– The edge to edge transitioning and carving is great compared to how it was.
 Comparing this to other boards out there and it’s pretty good.
 You can feel a little spring out of the carve and it was fun to make turns of all kinds.

-Uneven Terrain: This soft flex and camber to flat shape makes for a pretty decent ride when dealing with bumpy snow at slower speeds.
+Uneven Terrain: This soft flex and camber to flat shape make for a pretty decent ride when dealing with bumpy snow at slower speeds.

 Approximate Weight– Feels light.

 Flex: The soft side of medium and not the easiest forum board to butter but it’s not bad.
-It’s a good ssemi aggressive park flex.
+It’s a good semi-aggressive park flex.

-Switch: This is a true twin so it’s great switch.
-The only thing that might be better is a asymmetrical side cut.
+Switch: This is a true twin so it’s a great switch.
+The only thing that might be better is an asymmetrical sidecut.